xincubate/react-native-event-bridge/android/README.md

 Steps before publishing a new version to npm:

-- update the version in build.gradle under configureReactNativePom -> version
-- delete the `maven` folder
+1. Delete the `maven` folder
-- run `sudo ./gradlew installArchives`
+2. Run `sudo ./gradlew installArchives`
-- verify that latest set of generated files is in the maven folder with the correct version number
+3. Verify that latest set of generated files is in the maven folder with the correct version number